scurlyhair/vim-for-nodejs/README.md

 Vim script for text filtering and alignment.
 #####2.2.3 [jshint.vim](https://github.com/jshint/jshint)
-JSHint is a tool that helps to detect errors and potential problems in your JavaScript code. run`sudo install -g jshint` for global installration of jshint install `jshint.vim` with Vundle install `jshint2.vim` with Vundle
+JSHint is a tool that helps to detect errors and potential problems in your JavaScript code. run`sudo npm install -g jshint` for global installration of jshint install `jshint.vim` with Vundle install `jshint2.vim` with Vundle
 #####2.2.4 [jshint2](https://github.com/Shutnik/jshint2.vim)